AdrianFreemantle/the-trench/docs/PLAN.md

   - Traces: OTLP → Azure Monitor
   - Metrics: OTLP → Prometheus or Azure
   - Logs: stdout scraping or OTLP → Azure

 ---

-### 3.3 App instrumentation baseline

-- Prepare libraries and patterns for services to use:
-  - Structured logging (JSON to stdout)
-  - OTEL tracer initialization
-  - Metrics (counters, histograms) for HTTP requests
-- Document how services should integrate.

----